 Faculty members from across WSU will develop their research mentorship team and propose research projects that exemplify the program goals.
 The winning projects will be selected by peer-review and by Mr. Barber.
 The winning project mentors will then select the undergraduate applicants that are likely to both contribute to the research and benefit from the opportunity for full-time research experience over the summer.

 With approximately six researchers per project, our summer program will bring together over 40 faculty members and students from across WSU.
 We will host program-wide meetings at the beginning and end of the summer to meet each other and share our research results.
 Additionally, there will be undergraduate-only meetings biweekly to foster community and provide peer support.

 The most important meetings, however, may be the weekly project-specific meetings in which the undergraduate students will be able to see the interactions between their mentors, practice presenting their research results, and help develop the evolving research plan during the summer.
 Undergraduate researchers will submit an end-of-the-summer research report and present their results at a program-wide research fair to celebrate their accomplishments.

 Stipends for the students and faculty will be partially tied to their completion of the program.
 Students will receive their final stipend payment upon submission of their final report and presentation of their research at a research fair.
 Faculty members will receive their stipends upon submission of their final report.

 Successful summer projects may be eligible for funding extension during the academic year.
-The demonstration of success from the summer research and a plan for future success are expected.
+The demonstration of success from the summer research and a plan for future success is expected.
 We hope to additionally provide funding to support travel to scientific conferences, external seminar speakers of interest to multiple research groups, publication fees, or other research expenses.
-The budget available to such supplements is still under discussion with WSU and Mr. Barber.
+The budget available for such supplements is still under discussion with WSU and Mr. Barber.